Philosophy and Religion

 Philosophy Courses (PL)

-245 Political Thought (4 credits; Fall): This survey of political theory is through the classic writings of Plato, Aristotle, Aquinas, Hobbes, Locke, Rousseau, Bentham, Marx, Mill, Rawls and others.
+245 Political Thought (also listed as PS 245) (4 credits; Fall) This survey of political theory is through the classic writings of Plato, Aristotle, Aquinas, Hobbes, Locke, Rousseau, Bentham, Marx, Mill, Rawls and others.
 Topics include law and rights, the public interest, social contract, liberty, equality, and justice.
 Offered in odd years.

 310 20th Century Philosophy—Not regularly scheduled.